Tax Cuts and Jobs Act: International trade issues

 A potential consequence of the proposed tax reform, specifically lowering business taxes, is that (in theory) the U.S. would be a more attractive place for foreign capital (investment money).
 This inflow of foreign capital would help fund the surge in investment by corporations, one of the stated goals of the legislation.
 However, a large inflow of foreign capital would drive up the price of the dollar, making U.S. exports more expensive, thus increasing the trade deficit.
 Paul Krugman estimated this could adversely impact up to 2.5 million U.S. jobs.

 According to The New York Times, "wide range of experts agree that cutting taxes is likely to increase the trade deficit" with other countries, which conflicts with the stated priority of the White House to reduce the trade deficit.
-However, Economists widely reject that reducing the trade deficit necessarily has to be good for the economy.
-So the fact that this bill may increase the trade deficit will not necessarily decrease American welfare.
+However, economists widely reject that reducing the trade deficit is necessarily good for the U.S. economy.